Tutorial: Create and manage a VPN gateway using the Azure portal

 Sign in to the Azure portal.

-In Search resources, service, and docs (G+/), type virtual network.
+In Search resources, service, and docs (G+/) at the top of the portal page, type virtual network.
 Select Virtual network from the Marketplace results to open the Virtual network page.

 On the Virtual network page, select Create.
 This opens the Create virtual network page.

 On the Basics tab, configure the VNet settings for Project details and Instance details.
 You'll see a green check mark when the values you enter are validated.
 The values shown in the example can be adjusted according to the settings that you require.

 - Subscription: Verify that the subscription listed is the correct one.
 You can change subscriptions by using the drop-down.

 - Resource group: Select an existing resource group, or select Create new to create a new one.
 For more information about resource groups, see Azure Resource Manager overview.